MarkHoeber/open-source-syllabus/source/projects.rst

 #.
 If you plan to update edX documentation, fill out the |edX Contributor
    Agreement| and send to edX.

 #.
 Optionally, identify a different project you'd like to work on.
+You can choose to add to this syllabus.

 #.
 Identify the change you will make and share on the class Facebook page.